 Automatic shutoff switches in overhead tanks

-Though some storage tanks have indicators or float valves to alert people about overflows and prevent them, and auto shutoff motors / switches for overhead tanks can make the task of preventing water overflows much easier.
-This should be done for all overhead tanks since they are very difficult to monitor
+Auto shutoff motors / switches for overhead tanks can make the task of preventing water overflows much easier.
+This should be done for all overhead tanks since they are very difficult to monitor.

 Aerators / Atomizers / sensors / timers in taps